 Japan bike parts manufacturer Shimano’s medium-level road racing groupset Shimano 105 is now has 11-speed.
 According to Shimano, the new groupset also has increased braking power.

-Pinarello Dogma 65.1 Think 2 is the admiral ship of bicycle manufacturer Pinarello for 2013.
-UCI WorldTour teams Sky and Movistar will use Pinarello Dogma 65.1 Think 2 bikes in 2013 season.
+Pinarello Dogma 65.1 Think 2 2013 edition is the admiral ship of bicycle manufacturer Pinarello.
+UCI WorldTour teams Sky and Movistar will use Pinarello Dogma 65.1 Think 2 bikes in the 2013 season.
+Just before the Tour de France 2012, Team Sky has extended its contract with Pinarello.
+Wiggins won the Tour de France on a […]

 2013 Dura-Ace, Shimano’s high-end road groupset will be 11 speed.
 The new version of the groupset is also lighter and stiffer.